noamkl10/final_project_machine_learning_for_biology/README.md

 # final_project_machine_learning_for_biology

-for running the code, first download the data from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE106487 and open it. put the folder in a folder name data, and then run CreatingAndSortingMatrix.py with the line: python CreatingAndSortingMatrix.py
+for running the code, first download the data from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE106487 and open it. put the folder in a folder name data,  adjust the paths in the code and then run CreatingAndSortingMatrix.py with the line: python CreatingAndSortingMatrix.py

 after that go to R, and install celcall: library(devtools)